Killing of Jean Charles de Menezes: Stockwell 2

-"Stockwell 2", the second part of the inquiry, focuses on the conduct of Sir Ian Blair and Andrew Hayman following the discovery of Menezes's identity, and was released on 2 August 2007.
+"Stockwell 2", the second part of the inquiry, focuses on the conduct of Sir Ian Blair and Andrew Hayman following the discovery of Menezes identity, and was released on 2 August 2007.
 The allegations were that MPS officers "made or concurred with inaccurate public statements concerning the circumstances of the death.
-The alleged inaccurate information included statements that Mr de Menezes had been wearing clothing and behaving in a manner which aroused suspicions."
+The alleged inaccurate information included statements that Mr. de Menezes had been wearing clothing and behaving in a manner which aroused suspicions."

 Brian Paddick

 On 17 March 2006, the Met was threatened with legal action by Deputy Assistant Commissioner Brian Paddick.
 In evidence to the IPCC, Paddick had stated that a member of Sir Ian's private office team believed the wrong man had been targeted just six hours after the shooting, contrary to the official line taken at the time.
 When this information became public, Scotland Yard issued a statement that the officer making the claim (Paddick) "has categorically denied this in his interview with, and statement to, the IPCC investigators".
 The statement continued that they "were satisfied that whatever the reasons for this suggestion being made, it is simply not true".
 Paddick's interpretation of this statement was that it accused him of lying.

-After a statement was released on 28 March by the Met that it "did not intend to imply" a senior officer had misled the probe into the shooting of Jean Charles de Menezes, Paddick accepted the 'clarification' and considered the matter closed.
+After a statement was released on 28 March by the Met that it "did not intend to imply", a senior officer had misled the probe into the shooting of Jean Charles de Menezes, Paddick accepted the 'clarification' and considered the matter closed.

 In a substantial campaigning Daily Telegraph interview (17 November 2007 – "I know how to make Londoners feel safe") which Paddick gave to support his suitability to become Mayor, he said "Policing is a dangerous job, we should trust the professional judgement of officers on the front line.
 We shouldn't prosecute them or their bosses if they decide to put their lives on the line for the public".

 Investigation into suppression of evidence

 On 13 October 2008, at an inquest into the death, a police surveillance officer admitted that he had deleted a computer record of Cressida Dick's instruction that they could allow Menezes to "run on to Tube as [he was] not carrying anything".
-At the inquest he told the court that "On reflection, I looked at that and thought I cannot actually say that."
+At the inquest, he told the court that "On reflection, I looked at that and thought I cannot actually say that."
 The IPCC announced that it would investigate the matter "[at its] highest level of investigation".